|Legend vs. Legacy - Baltimore Arena - 7.14.91|

 Case in fucking point: Steve Austin & Terrence Taylor vs. Bobby Eaton & PN News in a Capture the Flag Scaffold Match.
 Sweet merciful Christ, what the hell was this?
 Scaffold matches in general are terrible, but this achieved new levels of putrid.
 The scaffold itself looked so rickety and unsafe I don't know how these four guys were even coaxed up there.
 Once on the platform they did basically nothing for the better part of ten minutes, aside from trying to not die.
 After several agonizing minutes of a match three of these four guys should've been mortified to have on their resumes (I'll let you guess which three), Bobby Eaton captured the other team's flag to euthanize this shitshow.

 Next up was one of several not-ready-for-PPV bouts: Tom Zenk vs. Diamond Stud, a forgettable free TV match featuring an enormously jacked Scott Hall a year before he jumped to the WWF and mainstream success.
 Stud won after some interference from DDP.
 Moving on....

 We go from the future Razor Ramon to the future Diesel, as Ron Simmons faced Oz.
 Apparently every match on this show featured a future WWF talent from 1996.
 This also belonged nowhere near a PPV.
 A portly Kevin Nash looked lost for most of this, yet somehow got to dominate the match.
-Eventually Ron Simmons woke everyone up with a clothesline that send Oz over the ropes, but Oz soon took over again.
-Simmons eventually with a powerslam.
+Eventually Ron Simmons woke everyone up with a clothesline that sent Oz over the ropes, but Oz soon took over again.
+Simmons eventually won with a powerslam.

 |Simmons' reaction upon learning he'd be working with Oz: ".....DAMN!"|